A Literary historical science fiction mystery

 It wasn’t family.
 It wasn’t from TLC, or MTM, or any other place he had worked.
-Possibly it was from his military past?
+How about his military past?
 Doc called on his memories again, but still came up empty.
-Perhaps a name would emerge soon.
+A name would emerge eventually.
 No. A voice like that he would remember instantly.

-He decided to play along, but with his own twist.
-Casually canting his head and staring at the chair, he moved just enough to tell whether the voice would stay put.
+He played along, but with his own twist.
+Casually canting his head and staring at the chair, he moved just enough to tell whether the voice stayed put.
 “Where am I?” he asked, faking a yawn that turned into a real one.
 “Who are you?
 What’s going on?”

 “Yes,” said the voice—still from the chair, “we’ve not been properly introduced, and we’re not going to be for a while, I’m afraid.
 But we can talk, and you can ask me any question you wish.
 Let’s start with ‘Where am I?’—or rather: ‘Where are you?’
 The answer is: ‘I can’t say.’